doc4d/4d-web-studio/docs/overview.md

 ### 4D and 4D Server

 You can use 4D Web Studio with both 4D and 4D Server.
 This allows you to work on your own, or within a team with a version control system (VCS) such as Git, and see the results in a shared 4D Server.

-### WebAdmin web server versus 4D web server

-4D Web Studio runs through the [4D WebAdmin web server](https://developer.4d.com/docs/en/Admin/webAdmin.html).
-4D will prompt you to activate it if necessary.
-When you use 4D Web Studio as a developer, even when you preview a webform in the studio, you’re using the 4D Web Admin server.
-This allows you to see dataclasses, functions and attributes that are not exposed as REST resources for example.

-However, webform rendering happens outside 4D Web Studio, and is served by the [standard 4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html).
-In this situation, your web application cannot access assets that are not exposed as REST resources.

-### About webforms
-4D Web Studio does not generate HTML code directly.
-When you drop components on the canvas, when you map datasources to components, or when you configure an event, 4D Web Studio places your work in a JSON file.
-This JSON file, the webform, cannot directly be opened in a web browser.
-It is “rendered” either when you preview it in the webstudio, or when you choose to render it in a dedicated browser tab.

 ### About REST
 All 4D code executed from a webform is in fact triggered through the 4D REST API.
 This makes it possible for you to use your browser’s developer tools to inspect your rendered webform and troubleshoot REST requests and responses.